 It is not appropriate to challenge someone who is not wearing a face covering.
 It should be assumed that there is a legitimate reason why they cannot.

-You will be required to wear a face covering in all College buildings and when moving around the site.
+You are required to wear a face covering in all College buildings.

 - In stairwells

 - In the College Library, including while seated at desks

 - In the Mail Rooms

 - In your room/office if other people - such as members of the Housekeeping or Maintenance teams - are present

 - In communal areas of College rooms, Hostels, offices and buildings if you are not solely with your household

 - When people from separate households are in the same room